Confirmation of MH370 debris does little to dispel theories

 ‘CREDIBILITY’

-But that has not deterred interpretations of photographs of the flaperon and revised drift modelling by the Australian-led search team, which some argue was changed to suit the finding, to pursue existing theories.
+But that has not deterred interpretations of photographs of the flaperon and revised drift modeling by the Australian-led search team, which some argue was changed to suit the finding, to pursue existing theories.

 “People came out and staked a claim early on what happened, like the theory that MH370 had been shot down during war games,” said Chris Fleming, a senior lecturer in cultural and social analysis at the University of Western Sydney.